menes-ux/Unihustle-rwanda-core/README.md

 NEXT_PUBLIC_APP_URL="http://localhost:3000"
 ```

-**Where to find these values:** Go to your Supabase project, then Settings, then Database, then Connection string.
+**Where to find these values:** Go to your Supabase project → Settings → Database → Connection string.
 Copy the Transaction URL into `DATABASE_URL` and the Session URL into `DIRECT_URL`.

 ---